nxp-appcodehub/an-xip-external-nor-flash-plus-external-psram/README.md

 ## XIP from external NOR flash and configuring external pSRAM using multiport FlexSPI module

 RW61x has a FlexSPI module with two ports that allows you to connect two QSPI/SPI memories allowing to perform "Execution In-Place (XIP)" from one of them.
-This application note will guide you step by step how to configure the NOR flash connected to the portA and perform XIP and configure a pSRAM memory connected to the portB and access them through the AHB bus using the chace and the IP bus.
+This application note will guide you step by step how to configure the NOR flash connected to the portA and perform XIP and configure a pSRAM memory connected to the portB and access them through the AHB bus using the cache and the IP bus.

 ![1719515312902](images/README/1719515312902.png)